 Last July, flakes of ash were falling from the sky.
 Sung stepped outside my grandparents’ garage and tiny crumbles of gray drifted across his forehead.
 The air was heavy with smoke.
 Since I grew up in Northern California, I’m used to the effects of wildfire season.
 But Sung is from New Jersey so he was shocked.
 The timing was eerie: just last night he had told me that he wanted to be a firefighter.

 We drove the box truck further north and moved into my old bedroom at my parents’ house.
-I could feel my life path circling back on itself as Sung enrolled in the fire academy at the community college I used to attend and we looked for rental houses in my hometown.
-I genuinely never thought I would move back here, but I felt content.
+I could feel my life path circling back on itself as Sung enrolled in the fire academy at the community college I used to attend.
+We began looking for rental houses here in my hometown.
+I never wanted to move back home, but I felt strangely content.

 The fire academy combines EMT and firefighter training with over a dozen other certifications.
 Sung had to rent turnouts and buy a uniform, boots, PT clothes, and of course textbooks.
 He loved the drills, the workouts, and the hands-on stuff at the training grounds.
-He loved to iron his uniform and polish the boots.
 But in the classroom he struggled.
 He hadn’t cracked a book since high school.